Iron Infusion Therapy Brisbane

 Frequently Asked Questions

-An iron infusion is a minor procedure.
+An iron infusion is a minor procedure that normally takes around 30 minutes to complete.
 It involves infusing an iron containing medicine directly into the blood circulation.
 The iron-containing preparation circulates and is delivered to the body organs that require iron for normal functioning.
 Ferric carboxymaltose (FCM) also known as FERINJECT®, is an intravenous (IV) iron preparation.
 It is used in the treatment of iron deficiency conditions such as iron-deficiency anaemia (IDA).
 It contains iron in the form of ferric carboxymaltose, an iron carbohydrate compound.

 How often the iron infusion treatment is needed varies depending on the condition that is causing the iron deficiency, and whether it persists.
 One treatment is often enough to improve the condition.